eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 If you use a pre-allocated buffer, you create an array/vector-like like container.
-If you use the loaned buffer option, you need to be aware that these buffers are actually 'owned' by the middleware, precisely by the DataReader.
+If you use the loaned buffer option, you need to be aware that these buffers are actually 'owned' by the middleware, precisely by the ``DataReader``.
 The Cyclone DDS CXX API implicitly allows you to return the loans through scoping.